 Easter Eggs Dyed Naturally

-If you dye Easter eggs with your family, you may have wondered if there's an alternative (besides a DIY approach) to the ultra bright and toxic colors available via grocery store dye kits.
+If you dye Easter eggs with your family, you may have wondered if there's an alternative (other than a DIY approach) to the ultra bright and toxic colors available via grocery store dye kits.
 Well, there is!
-Eco-Kids has created a natural egg coloring kit.
-We know there are folks who have great success making their own natural dyes from onion skins, beets and blueberries but this kit is a GREAT go-to kit for those who prefer a little convenience while maintaining a safe, dependable and colorful outcome.
+Eco-Kids makes a fabulous natural egg coloring kit.
+We know there are folks who have great success making their own natural dyes from onion skins, beets, cabbage and blueberries but this kit is a GREAT go-to kit for those who prefer a little convenience while maintaining a safe, dependable and colorful outcome.
 The kit includes three natural dyes (orange, blue and purple), a color chart for creating 6 colors and instructions for coloring eggs.
+It's super easy to do with kids -- just involves mixing colors with warm water in separate bowls (we used these Duralex small bowls) and letting your eggs take a bath for either a short amount of time (yellow) or slightly longer for darker colors.
+And the handy metal egg picker-upper is provided too.

-Consistent with all of Eco-Kids products, the dyes are made with natural and organic fruit, plant and vegetable extracts from annatto seed, curcumin, purple sweet potato and red cabbage instead of synthetic petroleum based food dyes found in conventional egg coloring kits.
+Consistent with all of Eco-Kids products, the dyes are made with natural and organic fruit, plant and vegetable extracts.
+Annatto seed, curcumin, purple sweet potato and red cabbage are used instead of synthetic petroleum based food dyes found in the conventional egg coloring kits.
 The colors are also gorgeous, just like you'd expect from natural plant and vegetable colors (think beet juice!).
-And more, you can skip the dizzying vinegar smell and the food dye inadvertantly seeping through the eggshells and absorbed through fingertips!
+And more, you can skip the dizzying vinegar smell and when the natural dye inadvertantly seeps through the eggshells or is absorbed through fingertips, there's no worry!
 It is advised to avoid synthetic food dyes, most of which are derived from coal tar.
-This is especially important for kids who may be allergic or adversely affected by the chemicals.
+This is especially important for kids who may be allergic or adversely affected by artificial food dyes.

-The process of coloring the eggs is easy and still allows you to improvise and experiment with your kids.
+There's still room to improvise and experiment with your kids.
 I wasn't surprised when asked, "What happens if I put the egg in all 3 colors?"
-Shades of brown.
+It's fun for kids to find out (even though we know, as parents, all 3 colors = brown).
 We also like using beeswax crayons to create designs through a wax resist.
 With simple lines or dots, the wax allows the pattern to emerge after taking a natural dye bath.

 The Eco eggs coloring kit also comes with cute cut-outs to create eco-egg creatures.
 The packaging that surrounds the egg carton has printed drawings that you can cut out and create little creatures like a frog, peacock, bunny, duck and bumblebee.
 Try using Eco-paste to adhere the cut-outs to the egg.
 There are additional downloads for decorating creature eggs and a fun "how-to" video found here.